 Upper level physics majors are strongly encouraged to apply for summer research opportunities in this department or elsewhere.
 Many of these positions are funded by the federal government or other sources.
-Specifically, the NSF's REU program has numerous positions at a variety of institutions across the country.
+Specifically, the National Science Foundation's Research Experience for Undergraduates (NSF REU) program has numerous positions at a variety of institutions across the country.